ATI offers a complete range of Medical Waste Management programs.

 Dental practices generate large amounts of waste including cotton, plastic, latex and other materials which may be contaminated with body fluids.
 Dental offices also generate sharps, lancets, needles, syringes, fixer, developer, sterilizing solutions, lead foils and amalgam.
 Dental amalgam waste is defined as the silver-colored material used to fill and restore teeth that have cavities.
 It is made up of two nearly equal parts of liquid mercury.
 Liquid mercury is a hazardous material and must be either recycled or properly disposed of as hazardous waste.
 Proper recycling and disposal of dental amalgam waste is required by California and Federal agencies.
 ATI has a full range of medical and dental waste management programs.

+Prefer to send us a email?
 Use the form below to contact us regarding your medical waste.
 Please be as detailed as possible.
 Include your industry along with any specific requests.
 To help us best service your enquiry, we recommend that you first describe the type of waste you are generating before telling us what you want to achieve.